 Here are some helpful tips for new patients to help make their first visit as smooth as possible:

 - Please allow enough time for your first visit so you are not rushed.
-Dr. Seznik takes time getting to know her patients, takes a complete medical history, and conducts a thorough examination.
+Our dentists take time getting to know our patients, take a complete medical history, and conducts a thorough examination.
 The first visit is an important foundation for our ongoing relationship with you, so please allow enough time.

 - Likewise, please be on time — or even a few minutes early — for your appointment, so you can relax and get familiar with our office.